Brendan Reilly (politician)

 Brendan Reilly (born December 26, 1971) is an American politician who has served as alderman of Chicago's 42nd ward since 2007, when he unseated incumbent Burton Natarus.
 He served as Vice Mayor of Chicago, being elected to that position by the Chicago City Council, from 2015 to 2019.
 From May 2019 to May 2023, he served as President pro tempore of the Council, which means that he presided over council proceedings in the mayor's absence.

 Early life and education

+Reilly was born December 26, 1971.

-Brendan Reilly completed his bachelor's degree from Hobart College in 1994.
+Reilly completed his bachelor's degree from Hobart College in 1994.

 Professional and public career

 In 1995 he joined the staff of the Illinois House of Representatives.
 He served as Communications Director for the Democratic caucus before leaving in 2001.
 In 2001, Reilly served as press director of Paul Vallas's campaign in the Democratic primary of the 2002 Illinois gubernatorial election.

 Reilly serves as a board member of the Energy Foundry, a non-profit venture capital fund dealing with green technology.
 He is also a member of the State of Illinois Smart Grid Advisory Council.
 He is a member of the Committee on Economic, Capital and Technology Development.